Career Stagnation | Getting out of your comfort zone as a language teacher

 I can freely admit it.
 One of my most undesirable traits in recent years has been my stubbornness.

 During the first five years of my career in EFL, I absorbed whatever information and advice I could from colleagues and Directors of Studies in order to become a better teacher.
 Then, I did my MA in ELT.
-Naturally, I learned a great deal about language teaching methodologies and language learning strategies.
+Naturally, I learned a great deal on the MA program about language teaching methodologies and language learning strategies.
 However, my gradual shift towards the Lexical Approach, which my MA certainly triggered, perhaps had a more sinister side to it.
 By that, I mean, my beliefs as an ELT teacher mostly ceased to evolve after ditching the grammatical syllabus in favour of lexical teaching.

 Honestly, I could never return to the grammatical syllabus and tense-based teaching because I don’t believe that language learning occurs in a predetermined linear fashion.
 Hence, you may now feel as if I’m just showing my sensitive side.
 So what’s going on in my mind then?